- Frown lines are deep wrinkles caused by many factors including aging, genetics, smoking and repeated muscle movement.

 To reduce the appearance of frown lines, keep your skin well hydrated by applying moisturizers and face mask formulations.
 Look for formulas containing ingredients such as hyaluronic acid (HA), which helps skin retain water molecules and decreases frown lines by improving facial volume.

 Serums are formulations rapidly absorbed by the skin that deliver concentrated doses of select ingredients.
 Some of these ingredients, such as topical retinoids, promote cell turnover and combat fine lines.
 As with cream and lotion facial moisturizers, serums can also contain HA.

 Skin care routine

-It is best to customize your skin care routine to suit your needs, targeting your treatment to fit your skin type and focusing on your specific concerns.
+It is best to customize your skin care routine to suit your unique needs, targeting your treatment to fit your skin type and focusing on your specific concerns.
 A tailored skin care routine should include washing with a mild cleanser.

-When washing, drying or applying skin products, treat your skin gently.
+When washing, drying or applying skin care products, treat your skin gently.
 Because vigorous scrubbing can irritate skin and increase the appearance of wrinkles, use the pads of your fingers and apply gentle pressure.

-Finally, as a form of preventive care, the application of a serum or an eye cream or gel can also be part of your skin care regimen.
+Lastly, as a form of preventive care, the application of a serum or an eye cream or gel can also be part of your skin care regimen.

-Many at-home treatment options can contribute to the reduction of frown lines, such as aloe vera gel supplement and red ginseng extract.
+Many at-home treatment options can contribute to the reduction of frown lines, such as aloe vera gel supplements and red ginseng extract.
 Although some may be effective, at-home treatments may not fully address your skin’s needs and they are not a substitute for professional medical advice and diagnosis.